California State Route 37: 2019 flooding

 The highway is increasingly subject to flooding as the 21 mi route is near sea level.
 The road was closed for a total of 28 days during the winter of 2016-17.

 On the morning of Friday February 15, 2019, the westernmost portion of the westbound highway (between Atherton Ave. and U.S. Route 101) was closed due to flooding caused by a levee break.
 Marin County declared a state of emergency, and public works crews worked 24 hours a day pumping water and repairing the levee.
 It was expected to be closed for at least a week, however the highway fully reopened on the morning of Wednesday, February 20, 2019.

 Future

 In 2017, it was estimated that it would cost $4 billion to fix all the flooding, traffic, and other issues along the corridor, and based on transportation funding levels it would take until 2088 to come up with that amount of money.

-In 2022, California State Senator Bill Dodd introduced new legislation that would make the highway a toll road between Sears Point and Mare Island.
+In 2022, California State Senator Bill Dodd introduced new legislation that would make the route a toll road again between Sears Point and at least Mare Island.
 The proposed law would use the toll revenues to help pay for the flooding and traffic improvements.
+It has been opposed by a number of commuters, particular Solano county residents who commute west to jobs in Sonoma or Marin counties.
+In May 2023, the California Transportation Commission unanimously approved a plan to toll both directions, as well as widen the highway from a two-lane road to one with carpool lanes by converting the existing shoulders.
+The proposed toll in each direction would be half of the toll on the seven state-owned Bay Area bridges operated by the Bay Area Toll Authority.
+Toll collection would not begin until the new carpool lanes are completed, regular bus service along the highway's corridor is established, and a toll discount program for low income users is established.

 Major intersections

+Exits on the westernmost portion of the route are unnumbered.